9 Essentials Tips To Level Up Your Skincare Routine In Summer I Wish I Knew Earlier

 Updated by Rebecca Byrne.
 Fact-checked by Ana Vasilescu.

-Every part of the year comes with different challenges for the skin.
-And while most of us experience more dramatic changes in the skin during winter months, that doesn’t mean the summer doesn’t usher in its own threats as well.
-Sun damage, pollution, and sweating are more accentuated in the hot season and put our skin to various tests that will leave a mark on its appearance.
-Before running off to the beach and spending all your time outdoors, take the time to evaluate your summer skincare routine.
-Because yes, you have to adapt your strategy if you want to sail through the warm weather without having your skin suffer.
-A skincare routine is ever-evolving, and by sticking to the same old thing, you may be selling yourself short.
+Each part of the year comes with different skincare challenges.
+And while most of us experience more dramatic skin changes during winter months, that doesn’t mean the summer doesn’t usher in its own threats as well.
+Sun damage, pollution, and sweating are more accentuated in the hot season and put our skin to various tests.

 Vitamin C summer skincare essential